 The new weather station and auxiliaries deliver data about the prevailing real-time and expected conditions and the road’s environmental status, and provide MetService’s road-weather forecasters with dynamic real-time observations and weather verifications.

 Those observations will assist the forecasters to prepare highly-accurate guidance and decision-support insights for the QLDC and Downer operations and communications teams.

-The solar-powered automated weather station will be installed in June adjacent to the summit carpark.
-It will provide updates every minute, and together with the embedded sensors deliver air and road temperatures, road status, dew point, humidity, wind direction and speed, rainfall and associated road weather data.
+The solar-powered automated weather station was installed in September adjacent to the summit carpark.
+It provides updates every minute, and together with the embedded sensors deliver air and road temperatures, road status, dew point, humidity, wind direction and speed, rainfall and associated road weather data.

 The data will be communicated via a cellular network for ingestion into the MetService MetConnect weather dashboard and the new Foreca (MetService’s new Scandinavian road weather partner) high-resolution road visualisations that will model Crown Range Road conditions every 30 metres over the road’s entire 25 kilometres.
 Operational forecasting to this resolution is previously unheard of in New Zealand and for that matter, the Southern Hemisphere.

 MetService forecasters will use the data to generate Crown Range Road snow warnings and highlight safety issues and potential disruption on the road.